DevHammad0/anthropic_courses/cli_project/README.md

 The application uses a generic `AIService` protocol, making it easy to switch between different AI providers.
 The current implementation uses Google Gemini, but you can extend it to support other providers by implementing the `AIService` protocol.

-### Linting and Typing Check

-There are no lint or type checks implemented.